vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_detail_data_from_intent.html.md

 	    startActivity(intent);
 	}

-** 1. Modify onListItemClick() function to pass the tweet object to TweetDetailActivity **
+** 1. Modify onListItemClick() method to pass the tweet object to TweetDetailActivity **

 Hint: You should extract the tweet object from the Adapter at `position`.
-There is `getListAdapter()` function available for ListActivity class.
+There is `getListAdapter()` method available for ListActivity class.
 Use it.

 ** 2. Use the tweet object to set title, body & date in TweetDetailActivity **